deestbie/console-docs/docs/venom/addvideoformats.md

 | Video Format    | MP4 HD (1040p), MP4 (2K), and MP4 (4K) |
 | Audio Compression and Encoding Scheme        | Advanced Audio Coding (AAC)                             |

-See [Video Publishing Requirements](videopublishrequirements.md) for prerequisite steps and video and audio requirements.
+See [Media Publishing Requirements](mediapublishrequirements.md) for prerequisite steps and video and audio requirements.

 **To select video source:**

 1. Use **Drag and Drop** or **Browse** (click once) to select your video file.
 The name of the selected video file and progress indicator will display.
-After the upload is complete, the video is added to the *Additional Video Formats Summary*.
+After the upload is complete, the video is added to the *Video Formats Summary*.